-IBM Spectrum Control Base Edition delivers comprehensive storage virtualization support, using VMware Virtual Volume (VVOL) technology.
+IBM Spectrum Control Base Edition delivers comprehensive storage virtualization support that use VMware vSphere Virtual Volume (VVol) technology.

-Note: The virtual volume functionality is supported by the IBM XIV (11.5.1 or later) and IBM Spectrum Virtualize/Storwize (7.6 or later) storage systems.
+Note: The virtual volume technology is supported by the IBM XIV (11.5.1 or later) and storage systems that run IBM Spectrum VirtualizeTM (7.6 or later).

-The VVOL architecture, introduced in VMware VASA 2.0, preserves the concept of a traditional datastore, maintaining familiarity and compatibility with previous data storage implementations.
-However, the virtual disks in a VVOL datastore can use different storage attributes (services), which may include thin/thick provisioning, snapshot support, encryption, etc. Moreover, each VVOL can be managed independently.
-This improves system scalability, ensures granular management, leverages hardware features and performance of storage systems at the VM level, providing complete end-to-end cloud solution.
+The VVol architecture, introduced in VMware VASA 2.0, preserves the concept of a traditional datastore, maintaining familiarity and compatibility with previous data storage implementations.
+However, the virtual disks in a VVol datastore can use different storage attributes (services), which includes thin/thick provisioning, snapshot support, encryption, and so on.
+Moreover, each VVol can be managed independently.
+VVol usage improves system scalability, ensures granular management, leverages hardware features and performance of storage systems at the VM level, providing complete end-to-end cloud solution.
 An additional entity, a storage space, includes one or more services, and can be assigned to different storage customers.

 The IBM Storage Provider for VMware VASA implements the VMware Virtual Volume API, providing an out-of-band management bridge between vSphere and the storage system.
-This separates the management path from the data path, which connects the ESXi servers to the virtual disks in a VVOL datastore through a Protocol Endpoint (PE), as illustrated below.
-Instead of simply presenting a LUN to the hypervisor and allowing an ESXi host to perform data operations, a storage system takes on itself a bulk of storage-related functions.
+Out-of-band link separates the management path from the data path, which connects the ESXi servers to the virtual disks in a VVol datastore through a Protocol Endpoint (PE).
+Instead of presenting a LUN to the hypervisor and allowing an ESXi host to perform data operations, a storage system takes on itself a bulk of storage-related functions.

 Figure 2.
-VVOL concept
+VVol concept

-For instructions about how to configure a VVOL-enabled storage service, see "Creating a VVOL-enabled service" on page 143.
+For instructions about how to configure a VVol-enabled storage service, see "Creating a VVol-enabled service" on page 147.